Spectral gap for stochastic energy exchange model with nonuniformly positive rate function: Introduction

 for all $f \in L^2( \nu_{\E,N})$.

 We define

-and call $\la(\E,N)$ the spectral gap of $- \mathcal{L}$ on $\mathcal{S}_{\E,N}$ in $L^2 (\nu_{\E,N})$.
+and call $\lambda(\E,N)$ the spectral gap of $- \mathcal{L}$ on $\mathcal{S}_{\E,N}$ in $L^2 (\nu_{\E,N})$.

-\begin{theorem} Assume that there exist a positive constant $\tilde{C} >0$ and a real number $m \ge 0$ such that the following holds:
+\begin{theorem} Assume that there exist a positive constant $\tilde{C} >0$ and a real number $m \ge0$ such that the following holds:

-Then, there exists a positive constant $C >0$ depending only on $m$ and $\ga$ such that
+Then there exists a positive constant $C >0$ depending only on $m$ and $\ga$ such that

-for all $\E>0$ and $N \ge 2$. \end{theorem}
+for all $\E>0$ and $N \ge2$. \end{theorem}

 \begin{remark} For simplicity, we state the result in one-dimensional setting.
-However, since our proof relies on the spectral gap estimate for the long-range model and the kind of \lq\lq moving particle lemma" in the continuous state space, the result is extended to the case in any dimension immediately, with a positive constant $C>0$ depending on $m$, $\ga$ and $d$ the dimension of the lattice.
+However, since our proof relies on the spectral gap estimate for the long-range model and the kind of ``moving particle lemma'' in the continuous state space, the result is extended to the case in any dimension immediately, with a positive constant $C>0$ depending on $m$, $\ga$ and $d$ the dimension of the lattice.
+We refer Section~2 of \cite{M} for the detail of this argument.
 This is one of the advantage of our proof compared to the preceding study. \end{remark}

 Grigo et al. call $(\La, P)$ is of mechanical form if the rate function $\Lambda$ and the transition kernel $P$ are of the form